Black Cab Sessions: Format

 The Black Cab Sessions video clips begin with a screen showing the name of the artist and date the session was recorded.
 This is followed by a shot of the cab driver, who has just been informed that his cab will play host to the sessions, introducing the artist.
 The artists then give their performance.

 During the performances, the artists often have to react to the unusual venue.
 For example, during the New Pornographers session, the two musicians can be seen bouncing up and down in their seats as the cab hits speed bumps.
 The performances are also shaped by the limited space afforded by the back of a black cab.
 The uploads of acoustic acts with a different premise is a very popular one, with different projects using different selling points, Acts Unsigned, Tea and Biscuit Sessions and many others using the niche to get views.
 Many of the bands that play are only represented by part of the band, for example.
 In at least one instance, when singer/harpist Joanna Newsom was invited to perform, the fact that her harp would not fit in the cab kept her from contributing at all.

 Production

 The Black Cab Sessions were conceived by Jono Stevens and produced as a partnership between Hidden Fruit (Gen Stevens and Chris Pattinson) and Just So Films (Jonny Madderson and Will Evans).

-One of the producers reports that about 10 percent of the cab drivers approached by the producers turns them down, thinking that the idea is weird, but that those who do participate enjoy it.
+One of the producers reports that about 10 per cent of the cab drivers approached by the producers turns them down, thinking that the idea is weird, but that those who do participate enjoy it.

 Filming of the Black Cab Sessions began in May, 2007 and is ongoing.